nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_ble_controller_snps.md

 - Faulty Passive Channel Assessment Behavior
     -   In rare cases where only one channel is deemed suitable during channel assessment, connection establishment may not succeed.
     -   Channel assessment might not work on connections with slave latency > 0
-    -   A fix has been identified and will be included in the next release.